 - vanilla extract - it should be the good stuff -- pure vanilla extract.
 I like to make my own!

-- buttermilk - this helps to ensure a moist texture while adding flavor!
-If you don't have buttermilk, you can just you regular whole milk or make your own.
+- buttermilk - muffin recipes using buttermilk ensure a moist texture while adding flavor!
+If you don't have buttermilk, you can just you regular milk or make your own buttermilk substitute.

-- turbinado sugar - goes on top of our prepared muffin batter to give the blueberry lemon muffins a nice sweet crunch on top!
-I use this method in my banana carrot muffins and it adds a great texture!
+- turbinado sugar - goes on top of our prepared muffin batter to give the berry buttermilk muffins a nice sweet crunch on the tops of the muffins!
+I use this crunchy sugar method in my banana carrot muffins and it adds a great texture!

 Equipment

-You can bake this recipe for lemon blueberry muffins in a 12-cup muffin pan lined with squares of parchment paper, or with cupcake liners.
-You'll also need a hand mixer to cream the butter and sugar, and a cookie scoop to fill your muffin cups!
+You can bake this buttermilk blueberry muffin recipe in a 12-cup muffin pan lined with squares of parchment paper, or with cupcake liners.
+You'll also need a hand mixer to cream the butter and sugar, and a cookie scoop to fill your muffin cups or paper liners!

 Step by Step